guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Sublime Text will look for plugins directly in these places:

+* ``Installed Packages`` (only *.sublime-package* files)
 * ``Packages``
 * ``Packages/<pkg_name>/``

-Consequently, any plugin nested deeper in ``Packages`` won't be loaded.
+Therefore, any plugin nested deeper in ``Packages`` won't be loaded.

-Keeping plugins just under ``Packages`` is discouraged, because Sublime Text sorts packages in a predefined way before loading them.
-So, you might get confusing results if your plugins live outside a package.
+Keeping plugins just under ``Packages`` is discouraged.
+Sublime Text sorts packages in a predefined way before loading them, so if you save plugins directly under ``Packages``, you might get confusing results if your plugins live outside a package.

 Your First Plugin